simonchauvin/FM.js-Engine/README.md

 - Simple pathfinding system
 - Assets preloading (possibility of a custom preloader)
 - Debug information (collisions, FPS, etc.) (* key to display)
-- Fully documentated and readable code
+- Fully documented and readable code

 How to: